2016 California Proposition 67: United States legislation

-Methods of Reduction
+Reduction methods

 While legislation throughout the United States differs, the Environmental Protection Agency notes similarities across legislation that includes strict standard for replacement bags implemented at a fee.
 Generally, replacement multi-use bags must be either recyclable or compostable.
 The bag must be built for extended use and have the ability to carry more weight than a standard, single-use bag.
 In many areas, plastic bag bans require retailers to charge a fee associated with providing reusable plastic bags to both cover the costs of providing heavier-duty bags and encourage consumers to provide their own bags.
 Multiple studies have been conducted to determine the most effective way to reduce consumer use of single-use plastic bags.

 Cities within the United States have implemented both bans and fees to reduce the consumption of single-use plastic bags to varying degrees of effectiveness.
 San Jose, California banned plastic bags and saw an 89% decrease in the quantity of plastic bags found in the city's storm drains.
 On the other hand, Washington DC implemented a five-cent tax on bags that has led to a 60% reduction in bag usage.

 Studies

-Financial Incentives
+Financial incentives

 Tatiana Homonoff of Princeton University uses design-based research to estimate the effectiveness policies related to plastic bag usage in the United States.
 She finds a large decline in plastic bag use immediately following the implementation of a five-cent tax on plastic bags.
 Additionally, Homonoff found that those who continued to use plastic bags used fewer bags per shopping trip following the tax.
 In contrast, a policy that offered consumers a five-cent bonus for reusable shopping bags had almost no effect on consumption of single-use shopping bags.
 This pattern is consistent with the economic model of loss aversion, and highlights the importance of financial incentives when designing policies directed to change consumer behavior.
 The graph to the left displays how a loss of $.05 has a larger magnitude shift to value than a gain of $.05.
 Consumers who are loss averse will respond better to a penalty of five cents for using a single-use plastic bag rather than five-cent reward for using a reusable bag.

 Sidharth Muralidharan and Kim Sheehan determine penalties for single-use plastic bag consumption are only effective in the short term and assess methods to deter plastic bag use in the long run.
 The authors explore consumer motivation by looking at how advertising messages framed as gains (avoiding a fee), losses (paying a tax) impact consumer behavior differently.
 Their findings demonstrate that a penalty framed as a tax may be more effective in motivating shoppers to bring reusable bags and to reduce consumption of single-use plastic bags.